 New Vegas, on the other hand, replicated the good and bad aspects of civilians and groups.
 This gives real weight to the task of deciding which characters to recruit as companions and integrated into the game a sense of moral uncertainty that allows players to weigh values and ethics against their objectives.

 It equally created a mental meta-game that completely immerses the players in New Vegas’s world and offers them a more engaging experience

 New Vegas has better writers and this improved the game discourse.
 Fallout 3’s storyline loses out when compared to that of New Vegas’s.
 It features clumsy dialogue, produced from impractical verbosity and unnatural relationships.

-New Vegas improves greatly on this issue and provides a better and more mature narrative that reflects a post-apocalyptic world where the citizens voice their opinions in a realist manner, investigate serious socioeconomic problems, and use their language as a weapon.
+New Vegas improves greatly on this issue and provides a better and more mature narrative that reflects a post-apocalyptic world where the citizens voice their opinions in a realist manner, investigate serious socioeconomic problems, and use their language as a unique weapon.

 It comes with a perfect and more refined storyline.
 Apart from the enhanced dialogue, companionship, and travel systems, New Vegas also comes with better engagement.
 This is one of the greatest points of New Vegas against Fallout 3.

 7. Gaming map

 New Vegas comes with a more expansive world that players can explore without restrictions.
 This is the best advantage of New Vegas against Fallout 3.

 The introduction of the Wild Wasteland in New Vegas was Obsidian Entertainment way to bridge the gap between the early installations which are more amusing and the more serious Fallout 3.

 Fallout 3 eliminated most unpleasant and unusual pop-culture orientations in the previous that plagued the previous installation and made the game a more solemn tone.
 Obsidian want to integrate a bit of fun with New Vegas, Nevertheless, they generated this mode to integrate a few amusement features.